enibigir/trackingvertexing/setup.md

 Keep in mind your `<USERNAME>` and use it in the following instructions:
 ~~~
 # login to the LPC cluster with DISPLAY set
-ssh -Y <USERNAME>@lxplus.cern.ch
+ssh -Y <USERNAME>@cmslpc-sl7.fnal.gov

 # get to your no-backup working area
-cd private
+cd nobackup

 # line to find out what shell you are in
 echo $0

 # CMSSW compiler
 # if you are using BASH :
 export SCRAM_ARCH=slc7_amd64_gcc700

 # if you are using (T)CSH
 setenv SCRAM_ARCH slc7_amd64_gcc700

-# crab, we will not use it but take it as an habit!
+# crab, we will not use it but take it as a habit!
 source /cvmfs/cms.cern.ch/crab3/crab.sh

 # set cmsenv and cmsrel aliases